 What kind of Google Ads PPC stats post would this be without a single percentage point to boast about?

 It’s time we get to the nitty-gritty of this bad boy.
 So let’s go!

 37 Google Ads PPC Stats To Make You Choose Agencies

-I’ll be honest up front, we are a PPC agency after all.
+I’ll be honest upfront, we are a PPC agency after all.
 So if you were expecting us to skip on a chance to prove how hiring us is a good decision with actual numbers, you’d be wrong.
-So, to give this whole “statistics-driven blog content” a try, we’re throwing our hat into the ring.

 Below are 37 Google Ads PPC stats that will make you reconsider your in-house digital advertising strategies and make you choose a PPC agency.